-In this paper, we use data from cohorts of children entering kindergarten in 1998, 2006-07, and 2010 to examine trends in school readiness gaps over a 12-year period.
 There are a number of reasons to suspect that school readiness gaps might have risen from 1998 to 2010.
 Income inequality grew moderately over this time period.
-Among families with children, the 90/10 income ratio grew from an average of 9.3 in 1993-1998 to an average of 9.8 in 2005-2010.1 The 1998 kindergarten cohort grew up (from birth to age 5) in a period of strong economic growth; the 2010 cohort spent half of their early childhood in the Great Recession (which officially lasted from December, 2007 to February 2010, but whose effects certainly persisted beyond then).
+Among families with children, the ratio of the 90th percentile of the income distribution to the 10th percentile grew from an average of 9.3 in 1993-1998 to an average of 9.8 in 2005-2010 (authors' calculations from Current Population Survey data).
+The 1998 kindergarten cohort grew up (from birth to age 5) in a period of strong economic growth; the 2010 cohort spent half of their early childhood in the Great Recession (which officially lasted from December, 2007 to February 2010, but whose effects certainly persisted beyond then).
 The recession disproportionately affected the employment and earnings of low-income families, and contributed to growing wage inequality.
-To the extent that larger differences in income lead to larger differences in the educational and developmental opportunities families can provide, such as high-quality child care and pre-school programs, this increase in income inequality may have led to a corresponding increase in school readiness gaps by income.